 Is the breeder a member of the Weimaraner Club of America?
 Yes.
 We’ve been general members of the WCA since 2011 and have served on the National Field Trial Committee for the last three years in a row.
 We also comply with the WCA Code of Ethics.

 Is the breeder a member of any other national, regional, or local clubs or organizations?
 Yes.
-We are also a member in good standing of the National Weimaraner Association (General Member), North American Versatile Hunting Dog Association (General Member), Orange Coast Weimaraner Club (Director), Southland Weimaraner Club (Field Trial Chair and Webmaster), Valley of the Sun Weimaraner Club (General Member) and CalWEAR (Founding Member and President).
+We are also a member in good standing of the National Weimaraner Association (General Members), North American Versatile Hunting Dog Association (Kim is General Member), Orange Coast Weimaraner Club (Kim is Director), Southland Weimaraner Club (Kim is General Member), Valley of the Sun Weimaraner Club (Stacy and Kim are General Members) and CalWEAR (Kim is Founding Member and President).

 Does the breeder provide pedigrees and health information on a litter’s sire and dam?
 Yes.
-See here or here for an example of the information we provide with every litter announcement.
+See here for an example of the information we provide with every litter announcement.

 Does the breeder test for any inherited genetic traits?
 Yes.
 We use UC Davis’ Veterinary Genetics Lab to evaluate DNA on all of our dogs for purposes of identifying genetic traits.